Best Dash Cams for Your Car in 2025

 con A bit bulky

 The Thinkware U1000 does its primary job very well: it records clear footage day and night, catching important details about car accidents, including license plate numbers.
-The front-facing camera records in 4K at 30 fps or in 2K at 60 fps.
+The front-facing camera records in 4K at 30 fps or 2K at 60 fps.
 The rear camera records in 2K at 30 fps.

 This dash cam also includes driver-assistance features: